jonasnorlund/apim-hack-cicd/docs/solution7.md

       inputs:
        environment:
         type: string
-        default: ''                                #Leave this empty by default, this will ensure that the base repo secrets are used for deployment to DEV (i.e. no Environment)
         description: 'Name of the environment'
        name:
         type: string
-        default: [YOUR POSTFIX]
         description: 'Suffix to use'
-    push:
-      branches-ignore:
-        - 'main'
-      paths:
-        - 'api/CustomerAPI/**'
-        - '.github/workflows/*'
   jobs:
     build-and-deploy:
       runs-on: ubuntu-latest